gdmobile/annecy-media-docs/docs/web-offerwall-ios-swift/README.md

 ## Example

-You can get your custom web offerwall [here](https://admin.annecy.media/offerwall).
+You can get your custom web offerwall URL [here](https://admin.annecy.media/offerwall).
 Create a WebView and make sure that clicked offers will open in Safari!

 ``` swift
 import UIKit